Skip to main content

 Yet monolingual teaching has come to be seen as the norm, as the most desirable model!
 Yet as Guy Cook points out, the reasons behind this dominance owe far more to commercial and political imperatives than to science or pedagogy!
 How can this surreal state of affairs have come to pass?
 And how have so many teachers who could potentially benefit from a world in which their language skills were allowed fuller expression been brainwashed into believing they have to try and emulate the sad, sorry islands of monolingualism natives so often find themselves on?

 In many ways, I fear, we are still suffering from an ongoing backlash against grammar translation, a backlash that has gone on so long and been reiterated so mindlessly that it’s become almost a subconscious knee-jerk state of mind.
 Grammar Translation was very much the dominant mode of language teaching right up until the tail end of the 19th century.
 Rooted in the teaching of Greek and Latin, with which modern languages vied for respectability, the emphasis was very firmly on writing, on grammar, on accuracy and on the ultimate aim of allowing the student to read literary classics in the language they were learning.
 Grammar Translation is what people often imagine either when thinking of traditional approaches to language teaching or else simply to translation in language teaching in general.
-As well as learners memorizing huge lists of rules and vocabulary, this method involved them translating whole literary or historic texts word for word.
+As well as learners memorising huge lists of rules and vocabulary, this method involved them translating whole literary or historic texts word for word.
 Unsurprisingly, new methodologies tried to improve on this.
 The Direct (or Natural) Method established in Germany and France around 1900 was a response to the obvious problems associated with the Grammar Translation method.
 In the Direct Method the teacher and learners avoided using the learners’ native language and just used the target language.
 Like the Direct Method, the later Audio-Lingual Method tried to teach the language directly, without using the L1 to explain new items.

 The Reform Movement, which was the initial reaction against Grammar Translation, placed the primary emphasis on speech, and generally insisted on an English only approach, but still allowed some translation.
 These ideas were picked up and simplified – and then codified – by schools during the first great language teaching boom and Berlitz, founded at the end of the 19th century, insisted on natives only, speech only and no use of L1.
 Indeed, translation became a sackable offence.
 This led directly to the pillars of practice that haunt us to this day: monolingualism; naturalism – the idea that learning L2 can somehow mirror the ‘natural’ way we learn L1; native speakerism and absolutism – the belief (or claim) that Direct Method is the one true path!

 Subsequent so-called ‘humanistic’ methodologies such as the Silent Way and Total Physical Response and communicative methodologies moved ever further away from L1, and from these arose many of the contemporary objections to translation.
-Sure there was the odd exception, such as Community Language Learning in the 1970s, which accepted the whole human range of approaches, including negotiation between student and counselor teacher, within which translation was seen as one tool among many, but such approaches were few and far between.
+Sure there was the odd exception, such as Community Language Learning in the 1970s, which accepted the whole human range of approaches, including negotiation between student and counsellor teacher, within which translation was seen as one tool among many, but such approaches were few and far between.

 All of which brings us to our current state of play, where countless – and often groundless – fears abound: students will end up using L1 all time, when aim is use of L2; the skills involved in translation are not suitable for all learners – and may only suit those who are analytical, older or better; learners may not see the value of translation value or only see it as hard or specialised; it’s hard to set up and run in class; it requires extra motivation from students; it needs a teacher with a good knowledge of students’ L1 and culture and thus doesn’t work in multilingual classes – and on and on it goes.